-Panoramic Dance Project is an academic dance company of NC State University that presents a variety of dance styles in a world context with a focus on African, hip-hop and Latin dance.
-Explore culturally rich dance traditions with renowned artists and scholars such as Chuck Davis and Willie Hinton.
+Panoramic Dance Project is an academic dance company of NC State University that presents a variety of dance styles from the African diaspora with a focus on African, hip-hop and Latin dance.
+Explore culturally rich dance traditions with renowned artists and scholars.
 As a member of the Panoramic Dance Project, you’ll:

 Take technique classes in a variety of dance styles in a world context